EmorySPARC/ACLREG-Arthrex-Biomechanics-Data-Aggregation-Visualization/README.md

-# Qualisys Biomechanics Pipeline
+# Biomechanics Analysis Pipeline - JSON to CSV

-End-to-end pipeline for processing motion capture data from JSON outputs:
+This repo contains workflows for ACLREG/Arthrex where you want a clean, repeatable path from raw exports to prelim figures.
+Could be modified for anything that utilizes Qualisys reporting JSON outputs.

 1. **Export time-series data from Qualisys JSON → CSV**
 2. **Generate group-level biomechanics plots from CSV**

-This repo contains workflows for ACLREG/Arthrex where you want a clean, repeatable path from raw exports to prelim figures.
-Could be modified for anything that utilizes Qualisys reporting outputs.

 ---